Replicas of the Statue of Liberty: Germany

 A 35 m copy is in the German Heide Park Soltau theme park, located on a lake with cruising Mississippi steamboats.
 It weighs 28 metric tons (31 short tons), is made of plastic foam on a steel frame with polyester cladding, and was designed by the Dutch artist Gerla Spee.

 Ireland

 A green painted replica of the Statue of Liberty can be found near Mulnamina More, County Donegal, Ireland.

 Kosovo

 A replica stands atop the Hotel Victory in Pristina, Kosovo.

-Today the Hotel is closed and the Police from Kosovo used the building.
+Today the hotel is closed and the police from Kosovo use the building.

 Netherlands

-A 33 ft (10 m) replica has its temporary location in the Dutch city of Assen.
+A 33 ft replica has its temporary location in the Dutch city of Assen.
 The statue bears characteristic features that represent the culture and landscape of the region, like a can of beans instead of the original torch.
 The replica, by sculptor Natasja Bennink, was on display for the duration of an exhibition on American realism in the Drents Museum until 27 May 2018.